 This article was originally written on American Family Insurance’s website.
 You can view the original article here. https://www.amfam.com/resources/articles/on-the-farm/farm-insurance-for-farmers-renting-land

-Just like landowners, lease-holding farmers need to have insurance coverage for their farm personal property that’s used and stored on rented land.
+Just like landowners, lease-holding farmers need to have farm land insurance coverage for their farm personal property that’s used and stored on rented land.
 Because accidents happen on the farm, it’s key to know you’ve got the right coverage for your operation.

 As a land-leasing farmer, getting just the right coverage for your operation can be tricky.
 That’s because so much of your insurance needs are the product of the lease you’ve agreed to with the landowner.
 But even with a well-defined lease, you may still have questions for your insurance company.
-If your lease requires you to get a farm insurance policy of your own, there are a few things you need to understand:
+If your lease requires you to get a farm land insurance policy of your own, there are a few things you need to understand:

-A farm insurance policy protects like renters insurance when you’re renting farm land.
+A farm land insurance policy protects like renters insurance when you’re renting farm land.
 Much like a standard renters insurance policy, you’ll have protection for everything you use to keep your business running smoothly.
 From office equipment to spare parts you’ve stored in a rented shed, you’ll have peace of mind knowing your investments are covered, with the addition of a personal property endorsement on your policy.

 You’ll have medical expense coverage.
 Suppose that a volunteer on your farm is injured while working on a machine owned by your farm.
 With this coverage, you’ll have medical expense insurance to help pay for bodily injury accidents — and your own savings can remain protected.
 Note that your employees are not covered under this policy.